DoSomethingGreat07/GraphRAG/README.md

 1. start with `Dataset Question Mode`
 2. keep retrieval mode on `Dense`
 3. verify artifacts load correctly
-4. train the GNN later if you want `Fusion` and `PCST`
+4. train the GNN later if we want `Fusion` and `PCST`

-If you only want retrieval and do not need GPT-generated answers, you can still run the app without enabling answer generation in the UI.
+If we only want retrieval and do not need GPT-generated answers, we can still run the app without enabling answer generation in the UI.

 ## Demo Walkthrough